ajiwo/ratelimit/README.md

 - **Primary backend** – the storage configured with `WithBackend(...)`; all operations go here while the circuit breaker is **CLOSED**.
 - **Secondary (in-memory) backend** – a fresh in-memory backend that is used when the primary is considered unhealthy.
 - **Circuit breaker** – tracks consecutive failures from the primary.
 After a configurable number of failures it moves to **OPEN** and routes all operations to the in-memory backend.
 After a configured recovery timeout it moves to **HALF-OPEN** and retries the primary; if that test succeeds the breaker returns to **CLOSED** and normal primary usage resumes.
+It doesn't categorize error types - any error from the primary counts as a failure toward the threshold.
 - **Health checker** – periodically performs a lightweight `Get` on the primary using a test key and, when successful, helps transition back to using the primary.

 By default (when `WithMemoryFailover()` is called with no extra options):